eatsfrog/eatsfrog.github.io/_posts/2024-10-04-from-csv-mess-to-data-success.md

 #### Mismatched Columns

-Because arrival date is only present in the new arrivals, but not the baseline dataset, pandas will display a lot of NaN values.
-Since we don't really care about arrival date for our analysis, we can remove that column.
+Because arrival date is only present in the new arrivals but not in the baseline data, pandas will display a lot of NaN values.
+Since we don't really need arrival date for our analysis, we can drop that column.

 ```python
 # Drop arrival_date column